ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Methodology

 \section{Methodology}

-In this section, we first present an overview of the ChatKBQA framework and then introduce efficient fine-tuning on open-source large language models (LLMs), logical form generation by fine-tuned LLMs, unsupervised retrieval for entities and relations, and interpretable query execution.
+In this section, we first present an overview of the ChatKBQA framework as shown in Figure~\ref{f2}, and introduce efficient fine-tuning on large language models (LLMs), logical form generation by fine-tuned LLMs, unsupervised retrieval for entities and relations, and interpretable query execution.